Suspended possession order for rent arrears

 Related guidance inside this topic

-- If your next step turns on rent arrears and Ground 8 risk, read how to challenge an eviction notice.
+- If your next step turns on rent arrears and Ground 8 risk, read can landlord evict me for rent arrears.

-- For the dates, forms, and evidence behind rent arrears and Ground 8 risk, see Section 8 notice checker before you respond.
+- For the dates, forms, and evidence behind rent arrears and Ground 8 risk, see section 8 rent arrears notice period before you respond.

-- If this issue overlaps with rent arrears and Ground 8 risk, check guide to Section 8 grounds to compare the legal tests.
+- If this issue overlaps with rent arrears and Ground 8 risk, check rent arrears threshold guide to compare the legal tests.

-- For a fuller breakdown of rent arrears and Ground 8 risk, use Ground 8 defence guide for the underlying rule set.
+- For a fuller breakdown of rent arrears and Ground 8 risk, use Section 8 checker for the underlying rule set.

 Sources used for this guide